-Guideline: Recommended eligibility requirements for admission into a surgical assisting program are: Bachelor of Science degree (or higher); Associate Degree in an allied health field with three years of recent experience; CST, CNOR, or PA-C, with certification currency; three years of current operating room scrub and/or assisting experience within the last 5 years; military medical training with surgical assistant experience; proof of liability insurance; current CPR/BLS certification; acceptable health and immunization records; and computer literacy.
+Recommended eligibility requirements for admission into a surgical assisting program are:

+Bachelor of Science degree (or higher) Associate Degree in an allied health field with three years of recent experience CST.
+CNOR. or PA-C. with certification currency Three years of current operating room scrub and/or assisting experience within the last 5 years Military medical training with surgical assistant experience Proof of liability insurance Current CPR/BLS certification Acceptable health and immunization records Computer literacy readily accessible to prospective students.

-Admission Policies and Procedures
+2. Admission Policies and Procedures

 Admission of students shall be made according to clearly defined and published practices of the institution.
 Any specific requirements for admission to the program shall be clearly defined and published and readily accessible to prospective students and the public.

-Any policies regarding advanced placement, transfer of credit, and credit for experiential learning shall be readily accessible to prospective students.
+Any policies regarding advanced placement, transfer of credit, and credit for experiential learning shall be

-Guideline: In academic institutions, selection of students should be made according to the generally accepted practice of the institution.
+In academic institutions. selection of students should be made according to the generally accepted practice of the institution.
 In hospital-sponsored programs, selection of students should be made by an admissions committee in cooperation with those responsible for the educational program.
 Selection criteria should be evaluated periodically to determine the correlation with student performance and attrition.
 Admissions data should be on file.